mattcroat/joy-of-code/posts/avoid-sharing-server-and-client-state-in-sveltekit/avoid-sharing-server-and-client-state-in-sveltekit.md

 }
 ```

-You might have some deeply nested components in the same route where you don't want to manually pass the props:
+For example, you might have some deeply nested components in the same route where you don't want to manually pass the props:

 ```svelte:routes/user/+page.svelte
 <script lang="ts">